KavaliPavanKumar/Estimation-and-Prediction-of-Hospitalization-and-Medical-care-cost/README.md

 *	Specify the business problem
   1. Business requirements
   2. Literature Survey
-o	Social or Business Impact.
+  3. Social or Business Impact.
-*	Data Collection & Extraction from Database o	Collect the dataset, o	 Connect IBM DB2 with IBM Cognos
+*	Data Collection & Extraction from Database
+  4. Collect the dataset,
+  5. Connect IBM DB2 with IBM Cognos
 *	Data Preparation
-o	Prepare the Data for Visualization
+  6. Prepare the Data for Visualization
 *	Data Visualizations
-o	No of Unique Visualizations
+  7. No of Unique Visualizations
 *	Dashboard
-o	Responsive and Design of Dashboard
+  8. Responsive and Design of Dashboard
 *	Story
-o	No of Scenes of Story
+  9. No of Scenes of Story
 *	Report
-o	Creating a Report
+  10. Creating a Report
 *	Performance Testing
-o	Amount of Data Rendered to DB ‘ o	Utilization of Data Filters o	No of Calculation Fields o	No of Visualizations/ Graphs
+  11. Amount of Data Rendered to DB ‘
+  12. Utilization of Data Filters
+  13. No of Calculation Fields
+  14. No of Visualizations/ Graphs
 *	Web Integration
-o	Dashboard and Story embed with UI With Flask
+  15. Dashboard and Story embed with UI With Flask
 *	Project Demonstration & Documentation
-o	Record explanation Video for project end-to-end solution o	Project Documentation-Step by step project development procedure
+  16. Record explanation Video for project end-to-end solution
+  17. Project Documentation-Step by step project development procedure